iTwin/iTwinUI/.changeset/thirty-beds-mate.md

 '@itwin/itwinui-react': patch
 ---

-Fixed an issue with styles not getting included in CommonJS environments.
+Fixed an issue where styles were not included in CommonJS environments.